 Traffic will be managed through this year’s race with a rolling road block ahead and behind the riders.
 This means any section of road affected by the race should be closed for no more than an hour.

-As with last year’s Tour de Yorkshire 2015 and the Tour de France Grand Départ in 2014 we would love to see and share your photos of race weekend.
+As with previous year’s Tour de Yorkshire events in 2015, 2016 and 2017, and the Tour de France Grand Départ in 2014 we would love to see and share your photos of race weekend.
 Please tweet photos to us (to @WestYorksPolice) using the hashtag #TdYPolicePics and we will share some of the best on our own social media accounts.